-Without any eligibility guidelines, anyone can request to be on the Waiting List, even if their current needs are met, they are not eligible for services, or they are not sure what services they may need in the future.
+Without any eligibility guidelines, anyone could request to be on the Waiting List, even if their current needs were met, they were not eligible for services, or they were not sure what services they might have needed in the future.

-People were encouraged to get on the Waiting List “just in case” they might need waiver-funded services later.
-That led to people being on the Waiting List for years without ever receiving waiver-funded services.
+People were encouraged to get on the Waiting List "just in case" they might need waiver-funded services later.
+That led to people being on the Waiting List for years without ever having received waiver-funded services.

 Rather than waiting for services in case they are needed later, people can access services as their needs change by asking for a new assessment.

-A person who has one kind of waiver may be on the Waiting List for years because they were told it would be better to have a different kind of waiver.
+A person who had one kind of waiver could have been on the Waiting List for years because they were told it would be better to have a different kind of waiver.